Skip to the calculator

 Sexual Abuse Settlement Amounts and Claim Value Ranges

-Single-event assault or abuse $250,000–$750,000+ Police report, medical care, therapy records, identifiable perpetrator, and liability of an institution.
+Single-event assault or abuse $250,000–$750,000+ Police report, medical care, therapy records, perpetrator identity, and defendant resources.

-How the Sexual Abuse Settlement Calculator Works
+How the Calculator Works

-The sexual abuse settlement calculator uses a weighted intake structure.
-It reviews survivor age, abuse type, duration, whether the abuse involved an institution, the strength of documentation, medical or therapy treatment, economic losses, and long-term impact.
+The sexual abuse settlement calculator uses a weighted intake model.
+It reviews the type of abuse, severity, duration, survivor age, evidence quality, institutional involvement, medical or therapy treatment, lost income, and whether long-term effects may require future care.

-Step 1: Identify the abuse category
+1. Identify the abuse category

 Who May Qualify for a Sexual Abuse Lawsuit?

-You may qualify to use the sexual abuse settlement calculator if you or a loved one experienced abuse involving a school, church, youth organization, medical provider, workplace, detention facility, foster care system, rideshare service, digital platform, coach, teacher, clergy member, employer, or other person in a position of trust.
+You may qualify to use the sexual abuse settlement calculator if you or a loved one experienced abuse, assault, exploitation, grooming, harassment, or misconduct involving a school, church, youth organization, medical provider, workplace, detention facility, foster care system, rideshare service, digital platform, coach, teacher, clergy member, employer, or other person in a position of trust.

-You may qualify if:
+You may qualify if

-You experienced abuse, assault, exploitation, grooming, or harassment and suffered emotional, physical, financial, educational, or employment-related harm.
+You experienced abuse or misconduct and suffered emotional, physical, financial, educational, employment-related, or relationship harm.

-Your claim may be stronger if:
+Your claim may be stronger if

-Act quickly if:
+Act quickly if

 7 Factors That Affect Sexual Abuse Settlement Value